If you cannot see images at all on my site click here for an explanation

 Tick Management Handbook This file is 6.62 MB and takes a while to download even with a high speed connection.
 However, it is comprehensive.

-Your health care provider is the best source of information for questions and concerns related to your medical problem.
-Because no two patients are exactly alike and recommendations can vary from one person to another, it is important to seek guidance from a provider who is familiar with your individual situation.
+Your personal health care provider is the best source of information for questions and concerns related to your medical problem.
+Every person is different.
 For Lyme Disease I would go to a doctor who specializes in infectious diseases.

 Home